PavanMane1995/PavanMane1995/README.md

 - 👋 Hi, I’m @PavanMane1995
 - 👀 I’m interested in programming/coding
-- 🌱 I’m currently learning Reactjs, webflux, DS and Algorithms.
+- 🌱 I’m currently learning webflux, DS and Algorithms.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...